alangrainger/immich-public-proxy/CONTRIBUTING.md

 Where to put a new function: ask what category of thing it is, not where it gets called from.
 Share-level policy decisions and share-derived info go in `share.ts`.
 Per-asset view-model transforms (filename derivation, EXIF whitelisting) go alongside `gallery/builder.ts`.
 HTTP response setup driven by operator config goes in `http.ts`.
 Streaming pipelines go in `stream/`.
 If a new function doesn't fit any existing category, prefer adding to the closest existing file over creating a new single-function module - revisit when a real second member of the category appears.

 **No client framework, no bundler.** The client is TypeScript compiled file-for-file by `tsc` into plain ES modules served by Express static.
 Do not introduce a frontend framework (React / Svelte / Vue / Solid) or a bundler (Webpack / Rollup / Vite / Parcel).
 PhotoSwipe is loaded as ESM directly.
-Inter-module imports inside `app/src/client/` use `.js` extensions in the source - that's required by the client's `moduleResolution: bundler` setup and matches what the browser fetches.
+Inter-module imports inside `app/src/client/` use `.js` extensions in the source: with no bundler, the browser fetches the compiled `.js` files directly, so the extension has to be present in the import path at runtime. `moduleResolution: bundler` is permissive about extensions in TypeScript-land; the constraint comes from the browser, not the TS config.

 **Code style.** ESLint standard config.
 Run lint locally before opening a PR.